The sun was setting, its enormous form blazing a bright orange and filling the sky with light.

-From a patch of still untainted ocean rose the upper body of Godzilla.
+From a patch of still-untainted ocean rose the upper body of Godzilla.
 The beast had finally come face to face with his enemy.
-An unbridled rage boiled in the blood of the Monster King as he surveyed the force that continued to slink towards him.
+An unbridled rage boiled in the blood of the Monster King as he surveyed the force that continued to slink toward him.
 For as far as Godzilla’s keen eyes could perceive, the sludge covered all, and it would soon be upon him.

 But the King had no intention of letting it get that far.

 The monster began to raise his head and arms, and as he did, the row of spines that ran down the length of his back began to glow a bright blue.
 Moments later, Godzilla fired his powerful ray, which arced from his opened mouth to the nearest sheet of pollutants.
 The floating garbage dump erupted into flame, the fire as bright and brilliant as the sun had been before setting behind the waves.
 In seconds, nothing could be seen of the sludge within the pillar of fire that continued to spread into the distance.

 Godzilla turned his head and fired a second ray at the ocean, igniting another patch of sludge.
 And then another.
 And then another.
 The ocean was burning.
 The pollution was burning.

 The Hedorah was dying…

 Professor Yano rose to his feet, pausing only to make sure that his bandages were tightly wrapped on his head before leaving his room and making his way down the hallway and toward his lab.